emhoracek/smooch/README.md

 To display a KiSS doll, an application has to do four things:
   1. Decompress the old, obsure Japanese compression format and extract the files.
-  2. Read the specialized image files (cells and palettes).
+  2. Read the specialized image files (cels and palettes).
   3. Read the configuration file.
   4. Display the sets so the user can interact with them.